RTEMS/rtems-docs/c-user/config/general.rst

 NOTES:
     You can enable this option to reduce the size of the :term:`TCB`.
 Use this option with care, since it can lead to race conditions and undefined system behaviour.
-For example, :c:data:`errno` is no longer a thread-local variable if this option is enabled.
+For example, :c:macro:`errno` is no longer a thread-local variable if this option is enabled.

 .. index:: CONFIGURE_EXECUTIVE_RAM_SIZE